 PHP Type Casting

-Let’s briefly explore the capabilities of type casting in PHP.
+Let's briefly look at some of the capabilities of typecasting in PHP.

 Understanding Automatic and Manual Variable Conversions

-Implicit type casting occurs when PHP automatically converts variables between different types during operations.
-For example, if an integer and a float are involved in an arithmetic operation, PHP will automatically convert the integer to a float before performing the operation.
-While this automatic conversion can be convenient, developers should be aware of potential pitfalls and unexpected results.
+Implicit type casting refers to the predefined rules in PHP that automatically change the data type of variables during operations.
+As such, if an integer and a float are concerned with the arithmetic operation, PHP will convert the integer into a float before carrying out the arithmetic operation.
+While this may be very convenient, a developer should also be aware of possible pitfalls and unexpected results.

 <?php